 Moreover, replacing Tor with a VPN is a bad idea as well.
 As shown earlier, setting up a VPN isn’t too straightforward.
-If you’re inexperienced, it’s easy to make a mistake during the process.
+If you’re inexperienced, it’s easy to make mistakes during the process.

-Disabling Tor is a bad idea, but VPNs aren’t intrinsically bad or lacking in security, as suggested by an official statement on the Tails VPN Support page.
+Disabling Tor is a bad idea, but VPNs aren’t intrinsically bad or lacking in security, as an official statement on the Tails VPN Support page suggests.

 If you use Bitcoins to purchase a subscription to a reliable VPN, then the level of security you get is at least on par with that of Tor.

 Data packets go from the computer to the VPN and then to the Tor network by a permanent entry guard, which creates an endpoint server to receive data before reaching the Tor network.